inspec/inspec/docs-chef-io/content/inspec/resources/cassandradb_conf.md

     parent = "inspec/resources/os"
 +++

-Use the `cassandradb_conf` Chef InSpec audit resource to test the configurations of Cassandra DB, typically located at `$CASSANDRA_HOME/cassandra.yaml` or `$CASSANDRA_HOME\conf\cassandra.yaml` depending upon the platform.
+Use the `cassandradb_conf` Chef InSpec audit resource to test the configuration of a Cassandra database, which is typically located at `$CASSANDRA_HOME/cassandra.yaml` or `$CASSANDRA_HOME\conf\cassandra.yaml` depending upon the platform.

 ## Installation